FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/3-Hydrology.rst

      .. image:: ../img/shg/3/shg_hydro036.png

-   .. dropdown:: Step 6: Use the 2023 Method
+   .. dropdown:: Step (Option 2): Use the 2023 Method

      - Switch calculator to use 2023 soil shapefile.